-At the nuclear fleet level of EDF Energy, Emergency Plans are practiced regularly.
-Within Generation, each shift is exercised at least once per year, and one in-depth exercise is required to demonstrate to ONR the adequacy of the on-site emergency arrangements at each power station.
+At EDF Energy, Emergency Plans are practiced regularly at nuclear fleet level.
+Within Nuclear Generation, each shift is exercised at least once per year, and one in-depth exercise is required to demonstrate to ONR the adequacy of the on-site emergency arrangements at each power station.
 These 'Level 1' exercises are witnessed by the ONR and focus on the actions of the operator.
 Emergency services are invited to participate to provide a mutual learning opportunity and to add realism to the on-site actions.